Skip to content

 • Fullscreen (Theater) mode.

-• Visual representation of the music heatmaps (soundscape) and how they trigger by the listener.
-Every music heatmap is drawn with different color (click the bulb icon).
+• Visual representation of the music heatmaps (soundscape) and how they are triggered by the listener.
+Every music heatmap is drawn with a different color (click the bulb icon).

-• Random tour around the MusIcon (click ticket icon).
-Useful in mobile devices while you are on the go with your earphones.
+• Random tour around the MusIcon (click the ticket icon).
+This is useful on mobile devices while you are on the go with your earphones.

 Etymology